YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTWRITE
 -------------------

-REPLINSTWRITE, Error writing xxxx bytes at offset yyyy from replication instance file ffff
+REPLINSTWRITE, Error writing xxxx bytes at offset [yyyy] in replication instance file ffff

 Run Time Error: There was an error when YottaDB or MUPIP tried to write to the replication instance file.
 The error detail accompanies this message.